inasafe/inasafe-doc/docs/source/training/intermediate/qgis-inasafe/405-calculating-damages-and-losses.rst

 Now we’ve calculated the damaged area and we’ve created a table with damage data for various hamlets in Sirahan.
-Now let’s implement our losses formula in the wame way.
+Now let’s implement our losses formula in the same way.

 - Go back to the attribute table for Bangunan_Terdampak_perDusun and add a new column named “Losses.”